[?] Subscribe To This Site

 • The trustee controls the assets held by the trust.
 This is probably the single most important duty of the trustee.
 The trust will have specific instructions about how the fiduciary responsibilities are to be carried out.
 For example, you cannot write yourself a check for a loan from the trust.
 You cannot co-mingle funds.
 You cannot invest the funds in your business.
 While these may seem like common sense issues on the surface, it is important to remember that the trustee’s primary duty is to manage and conserve the assets held in the trust.
 Upon the decedent’s death, the trustee inventories all assets and determines the fair market value.
 Cash investments and securities are straightforward.
 Other property (real estate, jewelry, antiques, etc) require a professional appraiser.
 This appraisal will set the amount of estate tax owed and determine the cost basis for the trust assets.

 A trustee makes distributions of income to the beneficiaries in accordance with the terms of the trust.
 The trustee also distributes the assets of the trust when it terminates.
+The trustee can make a partial distributions along the way, before the trust is settled -- but needs to be sure all debts are paid before a trust is completely paid out.

 Now, as to the question of being in over one’s head – well, that is a matter of family dynamics and relationships.
 Some can carry that mantel – others find it destroys their relationship with the beneficiaries.
 Being a trustee involves substantial record keeping and management.
 It's good to have set procedures in place so there are no questions about why you did whatever you did.
 You would benefit tremendously from consulting with an attorney, accountant, and/or investment professional before beginning the job.
 They can help you understand your duties and responsibilities as a trustee -- from the outset.